chhoumann/auralite/docs/docs/index.md

 ## Feedback and Support

-As OVS is in early beta, your feedback is valuable.
+As Auralite is in early beta, your feedback is valuable.
 If you encounter any issues or have ideas for improvement, please let me know.

-Either open an issue on the [GitHub repository](https://github.com/chhoumann/ovs) or contact me on [Twitter](https://twitter.com/chrisbbh).
+Either open an issue on the [GitHub repository](https://github.com/chhoumann/auralite) or contact me on [Twitter](https://twitter.com/chrisbbh).